MAJIDBASEER/TOPSIS/README.md

 This method work with distances.

 TOPSIS selects the option with the farthest distance from the worst option and the shortest distance from the optimal option.

+# Calculations

+1- Decision matrix: The first step is the decision matrix.
+The decision matrix consists of a set of criteria and options.
+The criteria are placed in columns, and the options are in a row.
+And each matrix cell evaluates each option against each criterion.
+For completing the matrix the real values of each criterion must add.

+2- Scaling the decision matrix (normalization) using the norm method.

+3- Determining the weights by multiplying the weight of the criteria obtained from other methods in the normal matrix.

+4- Finding the worst alternative and best alternative.
+The criteria type (positive or negative) must be specified.

+5- Calculating the distance between the worst and best alternative and the option values.

+6- Calculating the similarity index and ranking the options